canopy-js/canopy-js/README.md

 ![Bulk sync mode](./readme/sync.gif)

 To load only certain files or directories, use `canopy bulk -pd` for a directory picker, `canopy bulk -pf` for a file picker, and `canopy bulk -pr` to chose directories and all their contents recursively.
-You can also use `canopy bulk --search STRING` to include topic file paths matching a search string, `canopy bulk --git` to include all files changed relative to the last git commit, `canopy bulk --last` to start a session with the same files you did last time, or `canopy bulk --blank` to start with an empty file.
+You can also use `canopy bulk --search STRING` to include topic file paths matching a search string, `canopy bulk --git` to include all files changed relative to the last git commit, or `canopy bulk --blank` to start with an empty file.

 ### Building your project